 More assistance with Canvas is available via the Student Help Resources page.

 Computer and Internet Expectations and Access

 SPH courses require use of the Internet for access to the course site and University email.
 Students are expected to have reliable access to a computer and high-speed Internet.

 If you don’t have reliable computer and/or Internet access at home, computers with reliable Internet for general use are available at most campus and community libraries.

 University of Minnesota Technology Support

-Note: UMN Tech and Moodle support are not able to access or make any changes to our Moodle course site.
+Note: UMN Tech, Moodle & Canvas support are not able to access or make any changes to your Moodle or Canvas course sites.
 If you have issues within the course site, visit SPH Quick Help.

 Note: We do not recommend using Internet Explorer as your web browser.

 Any student who has difficulty affording groceries or accessing sufficient food to eat every day or who lacks a safe and stable place to live, and believes this may affect their performance in the course, is encouraged to utilize local housing and financial resources, the Nutritious U Food Pantry, the Student Emergency Loan Fund, or emergency funding through the Student Parent HELP Center (for students with a child/children).
 Furthermore, please notify your instructor or TA if you are comfortable in doing so they can provide any other resources they may be aware of.

 Student Writing Support (SWS) offers free writing instruction for all University of Minnesota students—graduate and undergraduate—at all stages of the writing process.
 In face-to-face and online collaborative consultations, SWS consultants from across the disciplines help students develop productive writing habits and revision strategies.